League of Ireland Women's Premier Division: Women's National League

-The current Women's National League was formed in 2011–12.
+The Women's National League was formed in 2011–12.
 Originally seven clubs were invited to join the league.
 These included Peamount United, Castlebar Celtic, Cork Women's F.C., Raheny United, Shamrock Rovers, Wexford Youths and Bray Wanderers/St. Joseph's.
 The league was launched with financial support from UEFA.
 Twenty-six clubs had originally applied to join the league before the final seven were chosen.
 However, due to a lack of playing resources, Bray Wanderers/St Joseph's had to withdraw before the season started.
 Peamount United were the inaugural league champions, finishing three points clear of second placed Raheny United.
 Peamount United also completed a league double by winning the WNL Cup, defeating Shamrock Rovers 1–0 in the final.
 The following two seasons, 2012–13 and 2013–14, saw Raheny United finish as league champions.
 The league received international publicity in October 2013 when Stephanie Roche scored an acclaimed goal for Peamount United against Wexford Youths which subsequently went viral on YouTube.
 Footage of the goal was uploaded to the internet by team manager Eileen Gleeson as the matches were not televised.
 Together with James Rodríguez and Robin van Persie, Roche was subsequently nominated for the 2014 FIFA Puskás Award.
 At the 2014 FIFA Ballon d'Or awards ceremony on 12 January 2015, Roche finished second to Rodríguez with 33% of the vote.
 In 2014–15 Wexford Youths were league champions and in 2015–16 they retained the title after defeating Shelbourne Ladies in a play-off.

-2017: New structure
+Summer League & Professionalism

 In 2016 a shortened transitional season was played from August to December where each team played 14 matches.
 From 2017 the league was restructured into a summer league, while a possible new team from Sligo entered into talks to join.

 The league celebrated its 10th year in 2021 with a new sponsor (SSE Airtricity).
 This was the first year it shared the same sponsor as the men's League of Ireland.
+In late 2022, ahead of the 2023 season, the league announced the introduction of professional contracts, with the same minimum wage regulations as male players in the League of Ireland.
+This change also enabled the introduction of loan players into the WNL from other professional leagues.
+Although professional contracts were subject to a minimum wage, they were not mandatory and clubs retained the option to register full-time, part-time or amateur players.